-This summery potato salad without mayo is inspired by Kismet, a trendy all-day cafe in Los Angeles.
+This summery mayo-less potato salad is inspired by Kismet, a trendy all-day cafe in Los Angeles.

 Last spring, Rene got to spend the semester in an art residency in Los Angeles.
 While I wouldn’t want to conduct my relationship on a bicoastal basis again, visiting my boyfriend in LA in April was a fun perk.
 And all the amazing meals we had there definitely softened the blow of a long-distance relationship… well, as much as they could, anyway.

 Our first stop was Djelina for pizza and the best smoked trout-citrus salad I’ve ever had.
 Then there was day-drinking at Manuela at Hauser & Wirth; the garlic-roasted chicken on jus-soaked bread at Petit Trois that I still can’t get out of my head; juicy roadside taco truck tacos, of course; Madcapra’s falafel sandwich with pickled fennel; and last but definitely not least, brunch at Kismet.

 Kismet is one of those bright, trendy all-day cafes that are so synonymous with LA these days.
 It’s small, stylish, and you can’t help but feel kind of special eating there.
 Appearances aside, their modern, Middle Eastern-inspired menu is, as far as I’m concerned, perfect.
 It’s succinct and there’s nothing on it I wouldn’t order.
-We tried about five of the plates and they were all perfection but the potato salad was probably the best I’d ever had.
+We tried about five of the plates and they were all perfection but the mayo-less potato salad was probably the best I’d ever had.
 (And Bon Appetit agrees!)

-It consisted of fingerling potatoes, paper-thin radishes and fennel, dill, mustard seeds, and spicy dressing – it was just bursting with spring flavors!
-The salad was filling yet refreshing at the same time, and I loved the interaction of the chewy potatoes with the crunchy raw veg and grassy dill.
-Most notably, though, it was a potato salad without mayo.
+It consisted of fingerling potatoes, paper-thin radishes and fennel, dill, mustard seeds, and spicy dressing – it was just bursting with spring flavors.
+The salad was filling yet light, and I loved the interaction of the chewy potatoes with the crunchy raw veg and grassy dill.
+Most notably, though, there was a distinct lack of mayo.

 I don’t know about you, but having been practically force-fed Russian mayo-laden, mushy potato salad (Salat Oliviye) most of my life, I gravitate way more toward lighter, crunchier versions dressed in vinaigrette instead.